Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

-TL;DR: „Kimi K2.5 builds swarms into the model, Airtable orchestrates them as a platform, CrewAI gives developers full control.
-Most teams need at least two approaches."
+TL;DR: „Kimi K2.5 bakes swarms into the model itself, Airtable orchestrates them as a platform layer, CrewAI gives developers full control.
+Most teams will need at least two approaches."

 — Till FreitagThe Age of Agent Swarms

-Single-agent AI is hitting its limits.
-Complex tasks — competitive analysis, multi-step research, codebase refactoring — require decomposition, parallelization, and coordination.
-The answer: Agent Swarms.
+Single-agent AI is hitting a wall.
+Complex tasks – competitive analysis, multi-step research, codebase refactoring – require decomposition, parallelism, and coordination.
+The answer: agent swarms.

-But "agent swarm" means something entirely different depending on the vendor.
-By Q1 2026, three fundamentally different architectures have emerged:
+But "agent swarm" means very different things depending on who's building it.
+In Q1 2026, three fundamentally different architectures have emerged:

 | Approach | Example | Philosophy |